Engineering

 Modern Web APIs let browser tools handle files, compute, and graphics with local speed and clear permissions, without installs.

 Browsers are no longer just document viewers.
-They now run heavy compute, work with local files, and enforce tight permission boundaries.
-That shift makes browser tools feel closer to installed apps while keeping the reach of a URL.
+They now run local compute, work with selected files, coordinate background threads, and enforce tight permission boundaries.
+The practical shift is quieter than most platform changes: a tab can now behave like a controlled execution environment.

 Desktop apps once had direct access to files and hardware, but they required installs and OS specific builds.
 Web apps were easy to share yet they lived inside a tight sandbox.
 Modern APIs narrow that gap while keeping the browser security model intact.